One of the biggest questions people have when first thinking about buying or renting a recreational vehicle is how to dump RV waste.

-One of the biggest concerns people have when first thinking about buying or renting an RV is having to dump the black and grey water waste tanks.
-No one enjoys the thought of having to dispose of black water or trying to figure out how to do it.
+Otherwise known as the black and gray water tanks, no one enjoys the thought of having to dispose of sewage or trying to figure out how to do it.

 RV Waste Dump Terms